Sophie, Duchess of Edinburgh

 Sophie, Duchess of Edinburgh (born Sophie Helen Rhys-Jones; 20 January 1965), is a member of the British royal family.
 She is married to Prince Edward, Duke of Edinburgh, the youngest sibling of King Charles III.

 Sophie grew up in Brenchley, Kent, and later attended West Kent College, training as a secretary.
 She then worked in public relations, representing firms across the UK, Switzerland and Australia before opening her own agency in 1996.
 She met Edward in 1987 while working for Capital Radio; they began dating in 1993.
-Their engagement was announced in January 1999, and they married on 19 June at St George's Chapel, Windsor Castle.
-The couple have two children: Lady Louise Mountbatten-Windsor and James Mountbatten-Windsor, Earl of Wessex, who are respectively 17th and 16th in line to the British throne As of 2025.
+Their engagement was announced in January 1999, and they married on 19 June 1999 at St George's Chapel, Windsor Castle.
+The couple have a daughter, Louise, and a son, James.

 In 2002, Sophie closed her business interests and began full-time work as a member of the royal family.
 She is the patron of over 70 charities and organisations, including Childline and the London College of Fashion.
 Her charity work primarily revolves around people with disabilities, women's rights, avoidable blindness and agriculture.